coronalabs/CoronaSDK-SublimeText/README.md

 ### Mac

 You may want to set the `Use all F1, F2, etc. keys as standard function keys` option in **System Preferences / Keyboard** to make using F10 and F11 easier for the debugger.
+Alternatively you may want to reassign the keys used to drive the debugger; information on how to this can be found at http://www.sublimetext.com/docs/key-bindings

 ## Thanks